Trustworthy Data Practices

 Step 2: Virtual Focus Group Sessions

-You can join a series of virtual focus group sessions designed to discuss in greater depth the needs of the citizen science community regarding trustworthy data practices.
+CLICK HERE to register for your choice of a series of virtual, topical focus group sessions!
+Sessions are designed to discuss in greater depth the needs of the citizen science community regarding trustworthy data practices.
 We will tackle key topics like credit, return of results, volunteer privacy, data openness, and transparency.
 Discussions will directly inform the practical resources to be developed in following resource workshops.
 All focus groups are scheduled as 1.5 hour sessions with no more than 15 participants in each session.
 They will take place online via Zoom.
 Each focus group is offered twice (different dates/times) to accommodate participant schedules and time zones.
 Dates Coming Soon!

 Step 3: Virtual Resource Workshop Sessions